fluff-shark/fluff-shark.github.io/_posts/2024-03-02-effective-testing.md

 can save a lot of money on operating expenses.

 **Replacing slow operations with doubles** _just_ for the sake of performance is not generally worth it.
-The biggest gains will have already been achieved by using doubles for network calls, for all the reasons above.
+The biggest gains come from using doubles for network calls, which is already generally justified for the other reasons described earlier.

 ## Counterarguments